-Interest expense consists of interest on our notes payable and the amortization of the related discount.
+Interest expense consists of interest on our notes payable and the amortization of both the related discount and debt issuance costs.

 Other Income (Expense)

 Other income (expense) consists primarily of rental income received under subleases for use of a portion of our vivarium and laboratory facility.